List of Battle Royale characters: Nao Asakura

 Nao Asakura (淺倉 なお Asakura Nao) Girl #1; teamed with Taku.
 She was the co-manager of the rugby team (along with Motomura) and loves Aoi.
 She managed to survive until the very end.

 Kyoko Kakei

 Kyoko Kakei (筧 今日子 Kakei Kyōko) Girl #3; teamed with Osamu.
 She was belonged to the tennis club.
 She has a strong and cool personality and makes fun of the boys since her three brothers are smart.
 She survives until the very end and takes then care of a baby from one of the Wild-Seven Members.
 She is in love with Aoi.

 Mayu Hasuda

 Mayu Hasuda (蓮田 麻由 Hasuda Mayu) Girl #13; teamed with Yasuaki.
-She is the one of the class representatives.
+She is one of the class representatives.
 She is very healthy, athletic, and bright.
 She managed to survive until the very end.

 Risa Shindo

 Risa Shindo (新藤 理沙 Shindō Risa) Girl #8; teamed with Naoki.
 She is the class president who has high grades and a strong reputation.
 She was best friends with Honami Totsuka since elementary school.
 She managed to survive until the very end.